NoBlackBoxes/LastBlackBox/course/versions/bootcamp/session_3/README.md

 ### Watch this video: [Linux: Introduction](https://vimeo.com/1005196173)
 > Linux us based on UNIX.

-- [ ] **Task**: Explore Linux.
+- **TASK**: Explore Linux.
 Spend any extra time you have fiddling, playing with the UNIX approach to controlling a computer.
 Create some folders.
 Edit some files.

 ### Watch this video: [Git](https://vimeo.com/??????)
 > Git is a program that keeps track of changes to your files.
 It is very useful when developing code.
 This entire course is stores as a git "repository".

-- [ ] **Task**: "Clone" (copy) all of the code in the LastBlackBox GitHub repository directly to your NB3's midbrain.
+- **TASK**: "Clone" (copy) all of the code in the LastBlackBox GitHub repository directly to your NB3's midbrain.
 It will help with later exercises if we all put this example code at the same location on the Raspberry Pi (the "home" directory).

 ```bash
 cd ~                # Navigate to "home" directory